HCIILAB/MSDS/README.md

 - [X] MSDS-ChS is the largest publicly available Chinese signature dataset for signature for signature verification, at least eight times larger than existing ones.
 - [X] MSDS-TDS is the first dataset that covers Token Digit String, which brings a new and effective biometric for handwriting verification.
-- [x] The experimental results indicates that the Token Digit String is more powerful than Chinese signatures, which is inspiring and promising.
+- [x] The experimental results indicates that the Token Digit String is more powerful than Chinese signature, which is inspiring and promising.

 ## Collection

 The data of MSDS was acquired with two types of Android tablets.
 Both of them have specific stylus.
 We specifically developed an Android app and the user interface is shown below.
-Users directly performed handwriting on the tablets specific styluses and the produced information was automatically recorded by the app.
+Users directly performed handwriting on the tablets with specific styluses and the produced information was automatically recorded by the app.

 ![gui](./images/gui.png)